Why Working with a Certified Aging-in-Place Specialist May Be Helpful

 McHugh first started helping clients figure out the basics of getting in and out of the house as their physical limitations increased.
 His approach has since evolved into an organized script.
 “I ask the ‘what if’s,’ and do a little discovery,” McHugh said.

 The outcomes are different for each homeowner, whose modifications are often driven by specific physical conditions or diseases.

 “I’m seeing a trend in bathroom renovations for people 60 years or older,” McHugh said.
 “The most common modifications involve widening doorways, raising electrical outlets, lowering light switches, installing lever door handles, enhancing overhead lighting and integrating walk-in showers.”

 To find a Certified Aging-in-Place Specialist, check out the NAHB’s CAPS online directory which lets you locate pros by ZIP code.
 And the organization’s Aging-in-Place Remodeling Checklist has a comprehensive listing of modifications that could help you age in place.

 What to Look for When Hiring a Pro

-Consider the following when hiring an aging-in-place pro:
+Consider the following when hiring an aging in place pro in Nashville, TN: